 the lower brainstem just above the spinal cord, and bulging forward

 which it is separated by the fourth ventricle.
 It consists of a thick

 bundle of nerve fibers that links the medulla

 nerve emerges.
 The pons serves as a major pathway for motor and

 sensory information between the body and higher level brain functioning.

-- Any portion of tissue that joins two parts of an organ.
+- A pons is also any portion of tissue that joins two parts of an organ.